AtanasKr/task-rabbit/README.md

   - Create and update tasks within those projects
   - Assign tasks only to users in the same project
   - Comment on tasks they can see
-- Work flow consist of:
+- Work flow consists of:
   - Registering as admin
   - As admin creating project
   - Assigning users for the project